 - AMPK: Reacts to lack of energy in cells

-The AMP-activated protein kinase (AMPK) always responds when energy is supplied to cells – whether through fat, proteins, or carbohydrates.
+The AMP-activated protein kinase (AMPK) always responds when energy is supplied to cells through fat, proteins, or carbohydrates.

 As soon as you eat, the body detects nutrient availability and ends autophagy and fasting.

-The main difference between eating less but more often and strict periods without meals is a hormonal change.
+Hormonal change is the main difference between eating less but more often and strict periods without meals.

 In contrast to intermittent fasting, conventional calorie restriction leads to a loss of muscle mass.
 Also, the basal metabolic rate decreases if you eat less but frequently.